nodefony/nodefony/README.md

 #### without having to reboot the server

-You can see hello-bundle config webpack : vim  src/bundles/hello-bundle/Resources/config/webpack.config.js
+You can see hello-bundle config webpack : src/bundles/hello-bundle/Resources/config/webpack.config.js

 ```js
 module.exports = webpackMerge({